The following is a list of books we recommend and where to go to get more information about them, including how to purchase them.

 Books by Tom McGuire, DDS

 One of the leading authorities on mercury amalgam fillings, chronic mercury poisoning, mercury detoxification, and holistic dental wellness for the lay person.
-His books are a must read if you have gum disease or amalgam fillings and want to remove stored mercury from your body safely and naturally, and learn about the relationship of oral to overall health.
+His books are a must-read if you have gum disease or amalgam fillings and want to remove stored mercury from your body safely and naturally, as well as to learn about the relationship of oral to overall health.